denmch/stikhoi/README.md

 # STIKHOI
 =======

-This is my working standard for marking up verse through ordered lists in HTML using CSS.
+This is my working standard for marking up verse through HTML and CSS.
 Special thanks go to Alun Salt for sharing my Google+ post on the subject and Markos Giannopoulos for responding to Alun’s share with a very helpful tip about using nth-child selectors to simplify the markup.
 It's since undergone a major overhaul.

 ## Prior version